-The driver is the club the majority of beginner golfers and high handicappers struggle with the most, so we've picked out the best options.
+The driver is the club the majority of beginner golfers and high handicappers struggle with the most, so we've picked out the best options that offer plenty of forgiveness.

 The driver has the longest shaft, is swung at the highest speeds, and (should) hit the ball further than any other golf club in your bag.